 Since I started my blog six months ago, I would guess I have averaged about 25 hours a week working on it (and this is in addition to my full-time job and my side hustle).
 If you don’t have this much time to devote to blogging, does it mean you shouldn’t start?
 Of course not!

 I have been freakishly gung-ho about blogging and will be the first to admit it.
 I choose to put that much time into it because I enjoy it more than I enjoy a lot of other things (like watching TV and shopping).

 What do I spend my time on?
-About twelve hours each week are spent on writing my posts.
+About twelve hours each week are spent on writing two posts to publish that week, each about 1,000 words.
 I like to write and I am passionate about building wealth but, man, am I a slow writer.
-Another hour is spent writing the weekly email I send to my subscribers (Curious?
-Sign up in the side-bar to the right!).
+Another hour is spent writing a weekly email my subscribers.
 The remaining time is split between promoting my blog on social media (Pinterest, Instagram, Facebook and Twitter), and educating myself about the art of blogging.

 If you don’t have a spare 25 hours a week, that’s okay.
 You will need some time, however.
 My advice is to identify at least 10 hours each week you can devote to your blog.
 The learning curve is especially steep in the beginning.
 If you don’t have enough time available to figure out what your are doing, you may get frustrated and quit.

 Do You Need External Validation To Remain Motivated?